 Toyota-Rebadged Vitara Brezza

 Toyota has had a decent amount of success with the rebadged Maruti Baleno as the Glanza.
-Now, Toyota is thinking of expanding their Maruti-based line-up, and the next product in line would probably be based on the Vitara Brezza.
+Now, Toyota is thinking of expanding its Maruti-based line-up, and the next product in line would probably be based on the Vitara Brezza.
 SUVs, especially compact and sub-compact SUVS, are immensely popular in the Indian market right now.
 Even with the current market slowdown, manufacturers like Kia and MG have had an overwhelming response from buyers.
 Toyota currently has no offering in these segments, so it would be wise to introduce a Brezza-based SUV to gain more momentum in sales.

 Toyota will also be entering the compact SUV segment in India